home-assistant/home-assistant.io/source/_integrations/thread.markdown

 The "Built on Thread: requires border router" logo means Thread is the only supported network protocol for this device.
 You cannot use Wi-Fi to communicate with this device.

-In addition, you will see a Matter or Apple HomeKit logo on the packaging.
+In addition, you will see a {% term Matter %} or Apple HomeKit logo on the packaging.

-Matter and Apple HomeKit are smart home protocols.
+{% term Matter %} and Apple HomeKit are smart home protocols.
 They are responsible for handling the Thread credentials and connecting your Thread device to the Thread network.
 A smart home protocol is needed to control your device.
 Both home automation standards are supported natively by Home Assistant.

 ## Adding a Thread-based device to Home Assistant

 How a Thread-based device is added to Home Assistant depends on the home automation standard it uses.

-1. If you see the Matter logo on your device packaging, follow the procedure [adding a Matter device to Home Assistant](/integrations/matter/#adding-a-matter-device-to-home-assistant).
+1. If you see the {% term Matter %} logo on your device packaging, follow the procedure [adding a Matter device to Home Assistant](/integrations/matter/#adding-a-matter-device-to-home-assistant).

    <img src="/images/integrations/thread/matter_onpackbadge_logo.png"  width="200">